StanfordBioinformatics/encode_utils/docs/examples_gcp.rst

      details at https://cloud.google.com/storage-transfer/docs/create-url-list.

   2. The :class:`encode_utils.connection.Connection`
-     class has a method named :func:`encode_utils.connection.Connection.gcp_transfer_from_s3` that uses the above module and is specific towards working with ENCODE files.
+     class has a method named :func:`encode_utils.connection.Connection.gcp_transfer_from_aws` that uses the above module and is specific towards working with ENCODE files.
 Note: this requires AWS keys.
 If you simply want to copy released ENCODE files, you should When using this method, you don't need to specify the S3 bucket or full path of an S3 object